-In arbitration, the solution to the parties’ disagreement is decided by the involved third-party.
-Whereas divorce mediators believe the solution to the parties disagreement lies with them, and helps them come to it on their own.
+In arbitration, the solution to the parties’ disagreement is decided by the involved third-party arbitration professional.
+Whereas mediators believe the solution to the parties disagreement lies with them, and helps them come to it on their own.

 We feel divorce mediation is a better alternative than arbitration, as it empowers the parties to make the decisions that are in their mutual best interest.
 Rather than allowing a total stranger to make decisions for them that may or may not work in their particular case.

-Shuttle mediation is where the mediator would help the two spouses resolve the relevant divorce issues (parenting plan, child support, alimony, division of assets and liabilities, etc.) without the spouses being present in the same room.
+Shuttle mediation is where the mediator would help the two spouses resolve the relevant issues (parenting plan, child support, alimony, division of assets and liabilities, etc.) without both of them being present in the same room.

 Shuttle mediation can be useful in cases with special circumstances (where the parties truly do wish to mediate, but they are unwilling or unable to be in the same room at the same time).
 However, whenever possible, we prefer direct negotiations - working with both spouses at the same time, as we have found this breeds more trust among the parties.

-Learn more about how to find a good divorce mediator.
+Learn more about how to find a good mediator.

 Divorce mediation in Washington requires the parties to both be willing to work together to come to agreement.